 Okay, this might be a stretch for a true day trip from Boston, but if you want to pop up to Vermont for a weekend getaway, Manchester is a great town.
 Quaint, not-too-big, and a perfect mix of shopping, dining, and outdoor adventures, there is plenty to do in Manchester.
 It’s a classic Vermont town that thousands visit each year.

 But wait, even MORE ideas for Boston day trips!

 Need more ideas for day trips near Boston?
 We have added even more suggestions for you.

 If you don’t have your own car, or simply would prefer a guided tour, there are plenty of Boston day trip options available.
-You could opt for a Boston to Martha’s Vineyard Day Trip, a private guided tour to Salem, MA, a group day trip to Salem, and a Boston to Newport day trip, where you can see those beautiful mansions.
+You could opt for a Boston to Martha’s Vineyard Day Trip, take a Massachusetts whale watching trip, a private guided tour to Salem, MA, a group day trip to Salem, and a Boston to Newport day trip, where you can see those beautiful mansions.